cocos/cocos-docs/en/publish/publish-web.md

 ### vConsole

-> Before Creator v1.9, the Eruda debug plugin was used.

-Insert vConsole debug plugin, which similar to DevTools mini version, used to help debug.
+Integrate vConsole debug plugin, which similar to DevTools mini version, used to help debug.

 If you need test, check **Debug** and **Source Maps** option.
 The built version will have sourcemap for debugging.